Qu-DOS/Dataset-Barcodes/README.md

 Datasets used in the work [https://arxiv.org/abs/2409.01496](https://doi.org/10.48550/arXiv.2409.01496).

 ## Use of dataset
-The datasets are released under Creative Commons Attribution 4.0 International license.
+The datasets are released under MIT license.
 Please, use the following BibTex entry for citation:
 ```
 @misc{umeano2024geometricquantummachinelearning,
       title={Can Geometric Quantum Machine Learning Lead to Advantage in Barcode Classification?},